What is sleep?

-- Keep repeating the stop word for about five to minutes, as necessary.
+Keep repeating the stop word for about five minutes, if necessary.

 Using the stop word should help you block the thoughts from penetrating into your mind.
 A person cannot think and say the word simultaneously.
 That is why the word must be something neutral and meaningless as it must not affect your feelings in any way.

 Do not try too hard to get to sleep

 Some people can’t fall asleep simply because they are trying it just too hard.
 Attempting to get to sleep too hard can cause grumpiness and frustrations; and they keep you from falling asleep.
 It is understandable that you want to sleep, and therefore you try to sleep even more.
 But – the harder you try, the more likely it is that you can’t fall asleep, or your sleep will not be sufficiently deep.
 Trying too hard can help your body to enter a hyperalert state.
 You can try concentrate to a specific relaxation method or reading, you can listen to music or try the paradoxical intention.
 You have slept well sometimes.
 We all have the talent by nature.
 It is now just time to learn it again.